The story of how ‘Corroboree’ by Indigenous artist Tommy McRae came to the University of Melbourne Archives

 The modest 20.5 x 25.5cm ink drawing on paper is part of the Foord Family Collection at the University of Melbourne Archives and it sits in box alongside business records and family correspondence.
 The inclusion of Corroboree in the Foord papers demonstrates the close personal relationships that McRae formed to maintain his independence at a time of dispossession, segregation and suffering.

-Tommy McRae, also known as Tommy Barnes and by his Aboriginal names Yackaduna or Warra-euea, was born in the 1830s in the Murray Valley area, near Corowa, most likely belonging to the Kwatkwat tribe.
+Tommy McRae, also known as Tommy Barnes and by his Aboriginal names Yackaduna or Warra-euea, was born in the 1830s in the Murray Valley area, near Corowa, most likely belonging to the Kwatkwat people.
 He died in 1901.

 As a child, McRae lived through cataclysmic change.
 He witnessed confrontations between his relatives, the traditional owners of the land, and settlers.
 By 1845, pastoralists had occupied Kwatkwat territory and introduced large herds of livestock.
 Gold miners dug up land around Ovens, destroying indigenous plants.